trezzuri/erpnext-docs/docs/en/accounts/sales-invoice.md

 ### 3.22 Sales Team

-**Sales Persons:** ERPNext allows you to add multiple Sales Persons who may have worked on this deal.
+**Sales Persons:** SOMA allows you to add multiple Sales Persons who may have worked on this deal.
 This is also fetched from the Sales Order/Delivery Note.

 ### 3.23 Automatically Fetching Item Batch Numbers

-If you are selling an Item from a [Batch](/docs/en/stock/batch), ERPNext will automatically fetch a batch number for you if "Update Stock" is checked.
+If you are selling an Item from a [Batch](/docs/en/stock/batch), SOMA will automatically fetch a batch number for you if "Update Stock" is checked.
 The batch number will be fetched on a First Expiring First Out (FEFO) basis.
 This is a variant of First In First Out (FIFO) that gives the highest priority to the soonest to expire Items.

 Note that if the first batch in the queue cannot satisfy the order on the invoice, the next batch in the queue that can satisfy the order will be selected.
-If no batch can satisfy the order, ERPNext will cancel its attempt to automatically fetch a suitable batch number.
+If no batch can satisfy the order, SOMA will cancel its attempt to automatically fetch a suitable batch number.

 ### 3.24 POS Invoices